 Regulatory.
 Finally, regulators in the United States, with likely other regulators to follow globally, have announced publicly their intention to replace the current coding/claims approach to safety-based reimbursement to one based on EHR data.
 Given that Pascal and its Community Collaborative of leading health systems has operationalized a method and system for doing so at scale, and given that it has contributed to the very evidence that the regulators are consulting, Pascal is well positioned and stands ready to prepare, support, and assist health systems making the transition.

 Learn how Pascal’s real-time PSO supports value-based patient safety →

 A real-time Patient Safety Organization (PSO) is the optimal vehicle for finding and reducing harm for the following reasons:

 Clinical.
-Deploying a high-fidelity method such as trigger-based adverse event detection inevitably identifies very high levels of harm, typically in excess of 10 times the level of the industry standard, voluntary event reporting.
-Doing this work within a non-punitive PSO-protected “culture of safety” is critical in supporting effective reduction.
+Deploying the Global Trigger Tool (GTT) or other trigger-based detection methods inevitably identify very high levels of harm, typically in excess of 10 times the level of the industry standard, voluntary event reporting.
+Automating a trigger-based method and doing so within a non-punitive PSO-protected “culture of safety” are critical for achieving clinical effectiveness.

 Data.
 Relying on multiple EHR-agnostic sources of data that go well beyond event reporting, coding/claims, and traditional data is essential for success.
 More importantly, take advantage of a standardized, normalized data to enable “apples-to-apples” comparisons.